The Art & Science of Persuasive Writing

-Lincolnesq teaches only one course (with a version for attorneys and another for non-lawyers) so that we can invest the time and other resources into getting The Art & Science of Persuasive Writing as close to perfect as possible.
-The course was created by Matthew R. Litt, Esq.
+Lincolnesq teaches only one course (with a version for attorneys and another for paralegals) so that we can invest the time and other resources into making The Art & Science of Persuasive Writing and Write Like a Lawyer as close to perfect as possible.
+The course was created by Professor Matthew R. Litt, Esq.
 Matthew combined his years of academic experience as a writing professor at Seton Hall Law School with his practical experience as Appellate Practice Chair at one of New Jersey's largest law firms to design a course that is dynamic, engaging, and eminently useful.
+Matthew graduated from the University of Connecticut School of Law in 2002, and is actively licensed to practice law in the State and District Courts of New York and New Jersey, and the 3rd Circuit Court of Appeals.

-The Art & Science is a full-day course that will change the way you think about and approach legal writing.
-This course provides lawyers and non-lawyer professionals at all levels of experience with innovative techniques to improve their writing.
+The Art & Science and Write Like a Lawyer are full-day courses that will change the way you think about and approach legal writing.
+The courses provide lawyers and paralegals at all levels of experience with innovative techniques to improve their writing.
 But even more importantly, the course re-ignites your enthusiasm for persuasive writing so you return to the office the next morning looking forward to writing your next brief!
 The course's timed agenda is below.
 We are constantly analyzing our seminar and looking for ways to improve our attendees' experience and takeaways - we therefore reserve the right to alter this agenda.
 Differences in CLE accreditation rules (50 minute vs. 60 minute credit hours) between states may alter the timing below.

 9:00 a.m. to 9:20 a.m.
 The History of Persuasive Writing in American Jurisprudence